jomontferrand/rqiner-docker-script/README.md

 1. A main computer where you want to control rigs from.
 2. A number of rigs accessible from the network.

+Note: This was built using python 3.11, I have no idea if it's compatible with earlier python versions.
+It depends on no external dependencies, only Python standard library.

 # How-to?

 ## 1. Pick a main computer to control the rigs from.